Mouse Test

 Related tests

-Test your mouse for double-click problems in the browser.
-Click freely while we measure the gap between clicks and flag chatter from a failing switch.
+Test any mouse button for double-click chatter in your browser.
+Click as you normally do while we time each gap and flag a switch that double-fires.

-Test how many clicks per second you can hit in the browser.
-Click as fast as you can over a timed window and see your CPS, total clicks and best score.
+Test your click speed in the browser.
+Click as fast as you can over a timed window and see your clicks per second, total clicks, and best score.